airbrake/airbrake/TESTING.md

 For Maintainers
 ================

-When developing the Hoptoad Notifier, be sure to use the integration test against an existing project on staging before pushing to master.
+When developing the Airbrake Notifier, be sure to use the integration test against an existing project on staging before pushing to master.

     ./script/integration_test.rb <test project's api key> <staging server hostname>